Review Of The Quantum Thief Trilogy

 Explanation of the emotional core of The Quantum Thief’s exploration of the trap of persistent personal identity and seeking freedom.

-Review of The Quantum Thief trilogy by Hannu Rajaniemi 2014 (★★★★★): uncompromising hard-SF space-opera—so uncompromising and in media res that most readers missed the point of its exploration of transhumanist themes of personal identity and radical freedom from constraints, even the constraints of the physical universe.
+Review of The Quantum Thief trilogy by Hannu Rajaniemi 2014 (★★★★★): uncompromising hard-SF space-opera—so uncompromising and in media res that most readers missed the point of its exploration of transhumanist themes of personal identity and radical freedom from constraints (even the universe itself).

 The Quantum Thief trilogy follows an amnesiac gentleman jewel-thief as he seeks to escape prison and becomes embroiled in a multi-way war between the competing powers of a far future Solar System, where the goal is the left-overs from a past Singularity which grant the victor the power to rewrite the laws of physics.